 What causes sensitive teeth?

+Sensitive teeth are often caused by worn tooth enamel or exposed tooth roots.
 This can result in pain, especially to cold drinks, food, and air, but also to physical pressure, hot, sweet and sour.

 The reason for the pain is exposed dentine – the inner substance of the tooth, which is covered by enamel.
 The enamel can get quite thin, especially where the tooth meets the root (at the gumline).
 The root is covered by a substance called cementum, which is easily worn away.
 Dentine contains little tunnels (tubules) that link to the nerves on the inside of the tooth, and when dentine is exposed, these nerves are easily stimulated, resulting in pain.

-Other things which can cause sensitive teeth include:
+Things which can cause sensitive teeth include:

 - acid erosion,